GITHENR/House-Price-Prediction/README.md

 The company wants to know:

-Which variables are significant in predicting the price of a house, and
+    1. Which variables are significant in predicting the price of a house

-How well those variables describe the price of a house.
+    2. How well those variables describe the price of a house.

 ## Summary